bricarter/aegaeon/README.md

 <br>

-The development server should then be started on `localhost:5000`
+The development server now then be started on `localhost:5000`

-Happy learning!